allogn/graph-app/README.md

-# Application for managing a user-specific knowledge graphs
+# Application for managing knowledge graphs

 The idea of the application is to manage shared knowledge graphs, for example a family tree.
 Each node of the tree corresponds to a profile (an entity that belongs to the tree), that can be created by users of the system.
 Trees can be shared.
 For example, there is a son and a father, each has an account (a username).
 They share a tree.
 They can create profiles (e.g. mother/wife), and assign to a node in the tree.